Project-X-Mods/coffeelinux/README.md

 5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)

-6. Chrome Preinstalled via yay (not Firefox)
+6. Edge Preinstalled via yay (not Firefox)

 7. Latest Pipewire & Wireplumber for the best possible sound.